honeycombio/example-greeting-service/README.md

 There is a `Tiltfile` to run these services on a local host using <https://tilt.dev/>.
 After installing Tilt, running `tilt up` should spin up all of the services.

+**Note: The minimum required Tilt version is v0.30.13.**

 This tiltfile utilizes [docker](https://docs.docker.com/desktop/install/mac-install/) and docker compose.
 You can verify they are installed first by checking `docker version` and `docker compose version`

 The default tilt setup runs the go services.